tranzzo/ios-card-tokenizer/README.md

     )
     ```

+4.
-4. Send a request through a tokenizer to receive a token for your card
+    In case you want to receive a single token for your card, use this method

     ```swift
     tokenizer.tokenize(card: card) { (result: Result<TranzzoTokenSuccess, TranzzoError>) in